-The last thing you or the dentist wants is to find the treatment has not worked and an expensive crown wasted.
+The last thing you or the dentist wants is to find the treatment has not worked and an expensive crown is wasted.

-For a crown to be placed, some of the tooth and filling will need to be removed with drills to create a space for a crown to be made.
+For a crown to be placed, some of the tooth and filling will need to be removed, with drills, to create a space for a crown to be made.
 When ready for the crown, a mould of your teeth will be taken to ensure the crown is manufactured to fit precisely.